veyon/docs/admin/access-control-rules.rst

 A name for the rule should be defined in input field :guilabel:`Rule name` first.
 The name is later used to identify the rule and is displayed in the rules list.
 For documentation purposes an optional description can be added to the :guilabel:`Rule description` input field.

 The option :guilabel:`Always process rule and ignore conditions` causes the conditions set below not to be examined for rule processing and the set action is always executed.
-This particularly useful for fallback rules at the botton of the rules list, where you can specify that the logged on user is asked for permission if no other rules apply.
+This particularly useful for fallback rules at the bottom of the rules list, where you can specify that the logged on user is asked for permission if no other rules apply.

 You can use the :guilabel:`Invert all conditions` option to determine that all activated conditions are inverted before evaluation, meaning that activated conditions must not apply.
 For example, if the condition *No user logged on* is activated, the rule only applies if one or more users are logged on.
 If a condition is configured so that a user must be a member of a specific group, the rule only applies, if the said user is *not* a member of the group.